-With the Australian Open set to begin on Monday, observers may once again ponder an inevitable question: Why count this way?
+But those less familiar with the game may once again ponder an inevitable question: Why count this way?

 Disappointingly, the origins of pretty much every part of the scoring system are a mystery.
 “I don’t think anybody really knows how it started or why it developed how it did,” says Elizabeth Wilson, who wrote Love Game: A History of Tennis, from Victorian Pastime to Global Phenomenon.

 “There are various theories, all sorts of romantic theories have been built up about it.” says Wilson.
 “That’s partly what makes tennis into a kind of romantic game, because it had all this history that isn’t really history, it’s legend more than actual history.
 Some of the ideas about how it began are quite fanciful.”